Vasquiinho/OpenSSL-GUI/README.md

   - Output do file, to directory or to a popup with a textarea showing the result
   - Use and select a rand file (-rand)
   - Write a rand file (-writerand) to a file or to directory
+- SSH Connection to server to execute commands
+  - Server filesystem is also mounted so user can easily select files on the server

 ***Important note regarding functionality implemented:** Some of the options the users specifies to execute the OpenSSL commands may require other options.
 This applications will not check most of them, because i don't know what command options require other options (i'm new to openssl).
 If the application fails to execute with the configuration the user inserts, a popup will appear with the error message returned by openssl*